Vector bundles over classifying spaces of p-local finite groups and Benson-Carlson duality: Duality

 Each $(S,S)$--biset of the form $S \times_{(P,\varphi)} S$ with $\varphi \in \Hom_\Ff(P,S)$ induces an endomorphism of $H^*(SU(n)/S;\F_p)$ in the following way.
 The representation $\rho$ is fusion-preserving, hence there exists $A \in SU(n)$ such that $A\rho(p)A^{-1} = \rho(\varphi(p))$ for all $p \in P$.
 We define

 This map is well defined and it does not depend on the choice of $A$ up to homotopy.
-To see this, note that any two choices differ by an element in

-The centralizer in $U(n)$ is a product of unitary groups by Schur lemma, hence path-connected.
+To see this, note that any two choices differ by an element in $C_{SU(n)}(\rho(P))$, which can be regarded as the fibre of the determinant $ C_{U(n)}(\rho(P)) \to S^1$ over $1$.
+The centralizer in $U(n)$ is a product of unitary groups by Schur's lemma, hence path-connected.
 The determinant $C_{U(n)}(\rho(P)) \to S^1$ induces an epimorphism on the fundamental group since this centralizer is a product of unitary groups and the determinant $U(m) \to S^1$ induces an isomorphism on the fundamental group.
 By the long exact sequence of homotopy groups, we conclude that $C_{SU(n)}(\rho(P))$ is path-connected.
 Therefore any two choices are connected by a path, which determines a homotopy between the two maps they would define.

-Let $\tr_P^S$ be the transfer in cohomology with coefficients in $\F_p$ associated to the covering map $SU(n)/P \to SU(n)/S$.
+Let $\tr_P^S$ be the transfer in cohomology with coefficients in $\F_p$ associated to the covering map $ i_P \colon SU(n)/P \to SU(n)/S$.
 Then we have an endomorphism of $H^*(SU(n)/S;\F_p)$ defined by

 where $(P,\varphi) \in \Omega$ means $\Omega$ has a direct summand of the form $S \times_{(P,\varphi)} S$ and $n_{P,\varphi}$ is the number of times this summand appears.

 The proof of \fullref{fibrestable} requires the following technical lemma.